snuspl/rnb/README.md

 This file first prepares a list of video filepaths.
 If the length of the list is smaller than the number of videos you have given for `-v`, the list will be repeated sufficient number of times until the number of videos that will be tested matches with the given parameter.
 After the list of filepaths is ready, one filepath will be sent to the `filename_queue` in every interval sampled from Poisson distribution, where the mean interval is given as the argument for `-mi`.

 - `r2p1d_sampler.py`
 Before we move onto the next step, **extracting features of frames and loading them on GPUs**, we need to **sample** the frames first.
 Thus, it is important to understand the role of **sampler**.
 The sampler class will choose indices of frames to read based on the number of clips and the number of frames per clip.
-Following the implementation described in R(2+1)D paper, we will sample 10 clips in which one clip consists of 8 frames.
+Following the implementation described in the R(2+1)D paper, we will sample 10 clips in which one clip consists of 8 frames.

 - `r2p1d_loader.py`
 This file will extract features of sampled clips with a certain number of frames.
 This extraction process uses NVVL, and the details regarding NVVL will be further described below.
 The extracted features will be put in to `frame_queue`.